-^{236.} Zarda v.
+^{238.} Zarda v.
 Altitude Express Inc., 883 F.3d 100, 108-09 (2d Cir.
 2017).

-^{238.} See Oncale, 523 U.S. at 81 (holding that Title VII covers conduct that is severe and pervasive); Smith v.
+^{241.} See Oncale, 523 U.S. at 81 (holding that Title VII covers conduct that is severe and pervasive); Smith v.
 Rock-Tenn Servs., Inc., 813 F.3d 298, 309 (6th Cir.
 2016) (finding that same-sex pervasive and severe harassment creates a Title VII claim); Rene v.
 MGM Grand Hotel, Inc., 305 F.3d 1061, 1064 (9th Cir.
-2002) (holding that severe and pervasive unwelcome physical conduct constitutes a cause of action); Sheffield, 134 Cal.
-Rptr.
-2d at 499-500 (finding that repeated telephone calls to plaintiff requesting a date and threatening behavior after rejection created hostile work environment).
+2002) (holding that severe and pervasive unwelcome physical conduct constitutes a cause of work environment test, since such repeated conduct creates a hostile environment.242 For a work environment to be considered hostile, it must be objectively offensive based on the reasonable person standard as well as subjectively offensive to the plaintiff.243 Courts look to the totality of the circumstances when making this determination, including the "frequency of the discriminatory conduct; its severity; whether it is physically threatening or humiliating, or a mere offensive utterance; and whether it unreasonably interferes with an employee's work performance."244